 You can turn your website’s search results into click magnets like the one on the picture by using structured data.
 WordPress enables plugins like Schema to make the job a lot easier than it usually is.

-Remember to test your schema-enhanced pages with Google’s Structured Data Testing tool.
+Remember to test your schema-enhanced pages with the Schema Markup Validator.
 You might have errors that need fixing.

 9. Involve social media

 Being active in social media doesn’t necessarily help your site rank higher, but your social media pages can rank by themselves and can be found via searches in highly used social media platforms.
 Google should never be your only source of user traffic, and social media packs enough power to rival the search giant.
 Build your online presence everywhere you may find your audience!

 And WordPress sites have an advantage there.
 They possess everything they need to be social media-friendly – namely, a multitude of plugins to connect you with your users.
 Here are a few of the things they can do: